Average Size Woman, Average Size Diaphragm?

 Contraceptive diaphragm fitting

 Thinking about going hormone-free in the bedroom?
-Maybe making the switch to a diaphragm as your preferred contraceptive method?
-That’s great news.
-But you can’t just pop off to the shops and buy one.
-You really do need to visit a healthcare professional first.
+Perhaps you’re considering switching to a diaphragm as your preferred contraceptive method.
+That’s fantastic news!
+However, you can’t simply purchase one from the store.
+You genuinely need to visit a healthcare professional first.
 Here’s why.

-Diaphragms are held in place by the walls of the vaginal canal, and each woman is a bit different internally.
-A correctly sized diaphragm will hold securely over the cervix.
-It should not move out of place during sex.
-And of course, it will be comfortable.
+Diaphragms are held in place by the walls of the vaginal canal, and each woman’s anatomy is unique.
+A correctly sized diaphragm should securely cover the cervix without moving during sex.
+It should also be comfortable.

 I’m An Average Size Woman, An Average Size Diaphragm Would Work?

-Not necesarily.
-A petite woman could actually have a larger vaginal tract than a woman twice her size or weight.
-And then after childbirth things would change again.
+The answer is not necessarily.
+A petite woman might have a larger vaginal tract than a woman twice her size or weight.
+And after childbirth, changes in the body can occur again.

-In fact, even after gaining or loosing a few kilos there’s a chance that enough body fat in the lower abdomen, buttocks, inner thigh area has shifted around and increased/decreased that there could now be more, or less, pressure on the outer walls of the vagina, changing the optimum size of diaphragm thanks to a shift of just a few millimeteres.
+Even after gaining or losing a few kilos, there’s a chance that enough body fat in the lower abdomen, buttocks, and inner thigh area has shifted, potentially increasing or decreasing the pressure on the outer walls of the vagina.
+This shift of just a few millimeters can alter the optimal size of the diaphragm.

 How Do I Find Out What Size I Need?